 The reason for each denial, including the specific utilization review criteria with pertinent subset/information or benefits provision used in the determination of the denial, is included in the written notification and sent to the provider and/or patient as applicable.
 Written notifications are sent in accordance with CMS and NCQA requirements to the provider and/or patient as follows:

-- For non-urgent pre-service decisions within 14 calendar days of the request. - For urgent pre-service decisions within 72 hours or three calendar days of the request. - For urgent concurrent decisions within 24 hours of the request. - For post-service decisions within 30 calendar days of the request.
+- For urgent concurrent decisions within 72 hours of the request. - For post-service decisions within 30 calendar days of the request.